nitinseven/DataScience-Class/README.md

 # DataScience-Class
-Basics of Data Science with numpy, pandas and matplotlib
+Imp instructions of numpy, pandas and matplotlib